Take a leisurely walking tour through Central Park, NYC’s most famous backdrop.

 What Will You See On This Tour?

-- Stop at Washington Square Park featured in Girls, The Mindy Project, Glee, Someone Great, and When Harry Met Sally.
+- Stop by the famous arch at Washington Square Park, a location featured in Girls, The Mindy Project, Glee, Someone Great, and When Harry Met Sally.

-- Pass the hotels featured in American Hustle, Ocean’s 8, and Home Alone 2.
+- Check in to the popular hotels as seen in American Hustle, Ocean’s 8, and Home Alone 2

-- Take photos at the iconic firehouse from the Ghostbusters franchise.
+- Snap a photo with your sidekick ghouls at the iconic firehouse as seen in the Ghostbusters franchise.

-- Visit McGee’s Pub, the inspiration for MacLaren’s in How I Met Your Mother.
+- End the day with a pint (or two!) at McGee’s Pub; the original inspiration for MacLaren’s in How I Met Your Mother

 - Ends at McGee’s Pub located at 240 West 55th Street and 8th Avenue.